As usual, being on a budget, when it came to buying a tile saw I opted to visit the local hardware and see what was on offer.

 These tiles are a heavy duty 300mm square by 3mm thick tile, and the perfect size to fit the table, with a little adjustment.
 Using a Stanley knife I cut the tile to fit between the rulers on the saw table, and then cut out a slot to fit around the blade.
 Using double-sided tape I carefully position and stuck the tile to the metal saw table.

-When it came to fitting the guide the extra thickness of the saw table was easily fixed by rotating the plates that the guide screws into just 90 degrees.
+When it came to fitting the guide on top, the extra thickness of the saw table was a problem.
+But it was easily fixed by rotating the plates underneath that the guide screws into, just 90 degrees.
 This gave more clearance and the guides fit beautifully.
+You can sort of see i9t in the photo.

 Then to testing it.